pauldaustin/dbc-kml-apps/README.md

      b.
 A custom output transformation file

+ These files should be placed into dbc-kml-apps/xslt.

- Each pair of custom output files should specify the transformation of one and only one feature class
+ Each pair of custom output files should specify the transformation of one and only one feature class.

  A custom output type declaration file should be named <formatName><featureClass>.xml (e.g., kayml-geodetic-control.xml)
     where <formatName> is "kayml-"